hennyfeliz/nodejs-express-mysql-api-rest/README.md

-# NodeJS Controlador de viviendas y contratos de viviendas API REST - MySQL, Express.
+# NodeJS Controller of housing and housing contracts API REST - MySQL, Express.

 Simple Crud for managing and administering homes with a database and all the services of the CRUD concept.